-Sound Creation Manipulation: This module explores different music software types and the set-up of a modern Digital Audio Workstation (DAW).
+2. Sound Creation Manipulation: This module explores different music software types and the set-up of a modern Digital Audio Workstation (DAW).
 This module also explores the theoretical and practical issues of recording and gives students a contextual grounding and experience in the historical development of electronic music.
-The development of technology dependent compositional techniques will be practically and theoretically studied.
+The development of technology-dependent compositional techniques will be practically and theoretically studied.

-Programming: This module explores software design in a practical context.
-Students will learn how to use object-based programming environments to develop a range of music applications related to music production and performance.
+3. Creative Programming: This module explores software design in a practical context.
+You will learn how to use object-based programming environments to develop a range of music applications related to music production and performance.

-Introduction to Audio Recording: The aim of this module is to develop knowledge and understanding of the processes and techniques of audio recording and production.
-Students will work in modern recording studios and investigate the factors affecting sound quality in the recording process.
-Students will learn how to use digital recording systems such as mixing consoles and patch bays and will develop a practical and theoretical knowledge of the production chain investigating theoretical and practical principles of digital formats, multi-track recording and audio mastering.
+4. Studio Recording: The aim of this module is to develop knowledge and understanding of the processes and techniques of audio recording and production.
+You will work in modern recording studios and investigate the factors affecting sound quality in the recording process.
+Alongside this, you will learn how to use digital recording systems such as mixing consoles and patch bays and will develop a practical and theoretical knowledge of the production chain investigating theoretical and practical principles of digital formats, multi-track recording and mixing.

-Audio Electronics: This module develops an understanding of how basic electronic circuits work, practical skills in soldering connectors and building simple circuits, and practical experience of the use of test equipment.
-Students will develop a logical approach to understanding and testing the types of circuits commonly encountered in the music production industry
+5. Audio Electronics: This module develops an understanding of how basic electronic circuits work, practical skills in soldering connectors and building simple circuits and practical experience of the use of test equipment.
+You will develop a logical approach to understanding and testing the types of circuits commonly encountered in professional music production.

-Acoustics: This module consolidates a basic knowledge of the physics of sound and applies this qualitatively and quantitatively to environments where music and sound systems are performed, recorded and configured.
+6. Principles of Audio: This module consolidates a basic knowledge of the physics of sound and the technology used to record and manipulate it.
+Fundamentals of digital audio theory, studio technology (including effects and signal processors) are introduced.
 Acoustic environments are analysed and evaluated, and the basic physiologies of hearing and sound perception are also explored.

-Creative Live Technology: This module is designed to enable students to develop knowledge of performance arts and its associated systems and techniques.
-Students will work in a commercial/public facing venue in the city centre to build their knowledge and develop technical skills through a range of related disciplines.
-The module will introduce students to sound design in the performing arts and artistic benefits of appropriate mood generation.
+7. Live Sound Technology: This module is designed to enable you to develop knowledge of performance arts and associated systems and techniques.
+You will work in a commercial/public facing venue in the city centre to build your knowledge and develop technical skills through a range of related disciplines.
+The module will introduce you to sound design in the performing arts and artistic benefits of appropriate mood generation.

 The focus in year two is on higher-level skills with the emphasis on more independent study, as well as introducing specific modules in multimedia/Foley and research.
 You will also have a dedicated module in Live Sound for bands, delivered in our city centre venue.

-Live Sound: Students will work in a commercial music venue analysing the environment, procedures, equipment and techniques involved in the rigging and engineering of live music in venue environments.
-Through appraisal and practice, it investigates a range of techniques for the amplification and monitoring to a professional standard.
-The module also provides a practical understanding of necessary equipment.
-This module is a combination of taught and self-directed study, culminating in a portfolio of evaluations and a reflective journal of the students live work.
+1. Live Music Production: You will work in a commercial music venue analysing the environment, procedures, equipment and techniques involved in the rigging and engineering of live music in venue environments.
+Through appraisal and practice, you will investigate a range of techniques for amplification and monitoring to a professional standard.
+This module also provides a practical understanding of necessary equipment and is a combination of taught and self-directed study, culminating in a portfolio of evaluations and a reflective journal of your live work.

-Creative Performance Technology: This module develops an awareness of the way in which technology can be creatively integrated into a musical performance.
+2. Performance Technology: This module develops an awareness of the way in which technology can be creatively integrated into a musical performance.
 It involves the study of hardware and software currently being used in performance events, as well as examining the way in which contemporary artists employ this technology.
-It provides an opportunity for the student to combine both these areas of hardware and software knowledge to stage their own performance in which technology plays a central role.
+It provides an opportunity for you to combine both these areas of hardware and software knowledge to stage your own performance in which technology plays a central role.

-Work Based Learning: In this module, students will work off-campus in negotiated industry placements to create their work-based portfolio.
-Students will be encouraged to pursue a pathway that is relevant to both the course and their own career ambitions.
+3. Creative Entrepreneurship: In this module, you will work off-campus in negotiated industry placements to create your work-based portfolio.
+You will be encouraged to pursue a pathway that is relevant to both the course and your own career ambitions.

-Multimedia: As the need for music and sound alongside other media continually increases, developing the skills to work in flexible ways with different media opens many opportunities within the industry.
-In this module, students will be introduced to the theoretical and practical elements of producing music and sound for a variety of media applications.
+4. Sound and Vision: As the need for music and sound alongside other media continually increases, developing the skills to work in flexible ways with different media opens many opportunities within the industry.
+In this module, you will be introduced to the theoretical and practical elements of producing music and sound for a variety of media applications.
 This module explores the production of audio for a website, multimedia and synchronised visual works.

-Advanced Programming: This module further develops principles and practices of application design covered in year one, and encourages students to experiment further by developing new and innovative applications.
-Students will learn advanced programming techniques in a range of industry-standard platforms to create a professional product.
+5. Advanced Programming: This module further develops principles and practices of application design covered in year one, and encourages you to experiment further by developing new and innovative applications.
+You will learn advanced programming techniques in a range of industry-standard platforms to create a professional product.

-Research: In the ever-changing world of music and sound, the need for self-directive development plays an integral part in the progression of successful individuals.
-This module will provide students with a broad range of research skills that will be used to develop and support a variety of practical and theoretical applications.
-It will allow students to develop research skills in an academic context and to facilitate the completion of a piece of independent research.
+7. Research: In the ever-changing world of music and sound, the need for self-directive development plays an integral part in the progression of successful individuals.
+This module will provide you with a broad range of research skills that will be used to develop and support a variety of practical and theoretical applications.
+It will allow you to develop research skills in an academic context and to facilitate the completion of a piece of independent research.

 Standard entry to this course requires a minimum of 32 UCAS points from a recognised level 3 qualification in a related subject (i.e. two A2s at grade D, extended diploma PPP, or an Access to HE).
 You are expected to hold GCSE English and maths at grade 4 or equivalent.
 We welcome applicants who do not match standard entry requirements but who can demonstrate the ability to study this subject at university level and who can evidence relevant experience.